Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Ablation Study

 In summary, INT8 quantization provides substantial cost savings and efficiency gains in memory-constrained, consumer-grade environments.
-On RTX~3090, average latency decreased by up to $-37.5\%$ and QPS improved by up to +100.9\%, enabling more concurrent requests to be processed with the same hardware.
-Conversely, H100’s larger computational headroom results in compute-bound characteristics, leading to smaller additional quantization gains.
+On RTX~3090, average latency decreased by up to $-37.5\%$ and QPS improved by up to $+60.1\%$, enabling more concurrent requests to be processed with the same hardware.
+These results suggest that quantization is more beneficial in the memory-constrained RTX~3090 setting than in our H100 configuration.